carVertical Price Reaches $0.0001 on Exchanges (CV)

 According to CryptoCompare, “CarVertical is a blockchain-based vehicle history registry.
 The CarVertical will allow the network users to register their vehicles on the blockchain as a property and by installing a miner into the vehicle OBD slot (On-Board Diagnostics) generate a stream of real-time information that will be used to calculate the real value of the vehicle.
 In order to calculate the real value of a certain vehicle, the CarVertical team will use machine learning and advanced mathematical models.
 Furthermore, the CarVertical will feature a wallet that will serve as a gateway to most of their services, including the car's registration and maintenance records previously mentioned, and also perform insurance or technical inspection tasks.
 CarVertical token (CV) is an ERC-20 token that will be used to reward the network users that provide information about the vehicle. “

-It is usually not presently possible to buy alternative cryptocurrencies such as carVertical directly using US dollars.
-Investors seeking to acquire carVertical should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy carVertical using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as carVertical directly using US dollars.
+Investors seeking to acquire carVertical should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase carVertical using one of the aforementioned exchanges.

 Receive News & Updates for carVertical Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for carVertical and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.